Carlvinchi/todo/README.md

 This is for distributed systems project

-To run this project you need xammp and mysql installed or a loalhost server for php and mysql
+To run this project you need xampp and mysql installed or a loalhost server for php and mysql

 Navigate to todo/backend/includes/config.php